 If you want to try this super easy brewing method but don’t have a French Press yet, you can buy it in our shop on Senefelder Straße (or online).
 The prices vary depending on the version.

-You can find coffee in many delicious varieties right here in the online shop as well.
-We recommend buying it as a whole bean and only grind it fresh just before brewing.
+You can find specialty coffee roasts in many delicious varieties right here in the online shop as well.
+We recommend buying your specialty coffee as a whole bean and only grind it fresh just before brewing.
 However, if you don’t have a coffee grinder, you can order one with the right grind for this brewing method.

 This is what you will need